abhinavtop1G/abhinavtop1G/README.md

 Engineering and Technology**, Patiala.

 I like understanding *why* something works, not just getting it to work.
-Most of my time goes into AI and machine learning — and a good chunk of it into helping students a year behind me get started with the same things.
+Most of my time goes into AI and machine learning

 Outside of that I play chess at state level, which has taught me more about patience than any amount of debugging ever has.